onicai/PoAIW/README.md

 # PoAIW

-Clone this repo into DecentralizedAIonIC
+Clone this repo into funnAI

 # Setup